How to Change Real ID Name

 - Document showing your full Social Security Number and name

-- 2 printed documents showing your California physical residence address
+- Two qualifying, printed documents showing your California physical residence address

 Do You Need Real ID? – Do you Have to Have it by Law?